czi-catalystproject/hub-champion-training/README.md

 We recommend editing the contents of this repo using the 2i2c Community Showcase Hub.

 > [!NOTE]
-> If you require collaborator access to this repo, please [Get in Touch](#get-in-touch).
+> If you require collaborator access to contribute to this repo, please [Get in Touch](#get-in-touch).
+Otherwise, you can fork this repository instead.

 1. Access the 2i2c Community Showcase Hub at [https://showcase.2i2c.cloud/](https://showcase.2i2c.cloud/).
 If you require authorisation to access this hub, please [Get in Touch](#get-in-touch).

 1. Select the *Shared Small: 1-4 CPU, 8-32 GB* server option and in the *Image* dropdown box select *Handbook Authoring*.

 1. Once the JupyterLab interface has loaded, set up GitHub authentication with `gh-scoped-creds`.
-This allows you to pull and push to GitHub repos.
+This allows you to pull and push to GitHub repos securely.
 To enable this, open a terminal, run the command

    ```bash
    gh-scoped-creds